-2017)(Kuo et al., 2010; Lockett et al., 2011; Oliva and Kallenberg, 2003; Pessôa and Becker, 2017).
+2017).
 However, most focus on either the driving or restraining forces, and do not consider both in parallel (for an exception see Mont, 2002a).
 In the following sections, we bring together existing literature on the driving and restraining forces of pursuing a PSS, and also consider if the research identified these forces from a production or service provider perspective, or both.
-We created a list of the different forces already identified in the literature and the perspective from which they were identified, and provide an extract of this list in Table 3Table 3.
+We created a list of the different forces already identified in the literature and the perspective from which they were identified, and provide an extract of this list in Table 3.
 The full list contained over seventy items and thus is not provided in its entirety in this paper; the full list can be provided on request.